Birmingham Selly Oak (UK Parliament constituency): Boundaries

+Minor differences reflecting the revised ward structure.

 History

-Since its creation in 1955 the seat has switched hands three times between Labour and the Conservatives.
+Since its creation in 1955 the constituency has switched hands three times between Labour and the Conservatives.
 The seat has progressively swung towards Labour from being a safe Conservative seat; this has been attributed to housing redevelopments that took place in the 1960s and 1970s.
 More recently, it has acquired a reputation for electing outspoken MPs, first with the victory of Anthony Beaumont-Dark of the Conservatives in 1979, and then with his defeat by Lynne Jones of the Labour Party in 1992.